Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-context/README.md

     <version>1.2.8-beta.1</version>
 </dependency>
 ```
-[//]: # "{x-version-update-end}"
+[//]: # ({x-version-update-end})

 ## Key concepts
-Azure contexts are PowerShell objects representing your active subscription to run commands against, and the authentication information needed to connect to an Azure cloud.
-With Azure contexts, Azure PowerShell doesn't need to reauthenticate your account each time you switch subscriptions.
+Azure contexts represent your active subscription to run commands against, and the authentication information needed to connect to an Azure cloud.
+With Azure contexts, Azure Spring Cloud services doesn't need to reauthenticate your account each time you switch subscriptions.
 ## Examples

 ## Troubleshooting